 The Quenching of Star Formation in Massive Galaxies

-Whitaker et al. (2010, 2011, 2012a, 2013)
+Whitaker et al. (2010, 2011, 2012a, 2013), Clausen et al. (2024, 2025)

 My research is focused on mapping the stellar population properties and spatial structures of galaxies, in order to reconstruct their life cycles and identify their driving mechanism.
 How do massive galaxies grow?
 And what regulates their star formation?
 Unifying both of these questions, one of the most outstanding problems in galaxy formation theory is understanding how actively star-forming galaxies quench their star formation.
 To make sense of the formation and evolution of the most massive galaxies in our universe, we must directly observe these galaxies at the pivotal epoch of 1<z<3 when they are most rapidly shutting off star formation.
 At these early times, roughly half of massive galaxies had already stopped forming new stars within the last one to two gigayears (see figure on left from Whitaker et al. 2012a).
 One approach to illuminating the dominant quenching mechanism requires first discriminating the distant galaxies that most recently shut off.
 This is now possible with the technique of Whitaker et al. (2010).
 Using this color-color selection, we are working to quantify the rest-frame optical, observed in the near-infrared (NIR), structural and stellar population properties of these recently quenched galaxies relative to star-forming and older quiescent galaxies (Whitaker et al. 2012a, 2013).
 The next step, and ongoing research, involves spatially resolving the stellar populations to disentangle the unique observational signatures that different quenching models predict.